 top of page

-Recently, I was watching DJ & producer Cray's mini-series on TikTok, titled Cuntology 101 💅🏾✨.
-A vibrant display of vintage video game consoles and limited-edition tech releases, her videos give a nostalgic view of some of the best systems the 2000s had to offer.
-Her impressive catalog includes releases such as the 2006 Emerson Spongebob television, 2009 Hannah Montana PSP, 2003 Bratz landline, and a classic 2004 hot pink Motorola Razr− her very own high school cellphone.
-With millions of views, Cuntology 101, serves as an open letter to corporations who charge a fortune for subpar systems and plain-looking products.
-We, as consumers, are hopelessly declaring how "they just don't make it as cunty as they used to" (and we'd be right to say so), but it has caused me to wonder− what exactly are we demanding?
+Recently, I was watching DJ & producer Cray’s mini-series on TikTok, titled Cuntology 101.
+Her vibrant collection of vintage video game consoles and limited-edition tech releases gives a nostalgic view of some of the best systems the 2000s had to offer.
+The impressive catalog includes releases such as the 2006 Emerson SpongeBob television, a 2009 Hannah Montana PSP, a 2003 Bratz landline, and a classic 2004 hot pink Motorola Razr—Cray’s very own high school cell phone.
+With millions of views, Cuntology 101 serves as an open letter to corporations that charge a fortune for subpar systems and plain-looking products.
+As consumers, we are hopelessly declaring how “they just don’t make it as cunty as they used to” (and we’d be right to say so), but this has also led me to wonder if we truly understand the gravity of these demands and everything that comes along with them.

-I was inspired to relive some of the old memories of my past cellphones 📱.
-What started out as a fun project ended up being an embarrassing rabbit hole, as I uncovered the hard truth about my turn-of-the-century childhood: I had owned over 15 phones in just six short years− all before the age of 16.
-You see, I had a parent who worked in corporate for a very popular mobile phone company.
-After noticing that even the Mobile Phone Museum was missing some of the models I've owned, I was quickly second-guessing this nostalgic time in my life.
-It even made me question if a resurgence in this style of tech is what we'd want as everyday users.
-Recalling how the streaming culture ruined nostalgia for dedicated fans, I believe that audience members may think they know what they're looking for, but really there's a much deeper craving.
-Mayka Castellano and Melina Meimaridis explain this phenomenon in their essay on Netflix revivals by stating (1), "By transforming time into a returnable space, nostalgia allows individuals to relive moments from the past.
+Inspired to relive some of the old memories of my past cell phones, what started out as a fun project ended up being an embarrassing rabbit hole.
+Uncovering the hard truth about my turn-of-the-century childhood: I had owned over 15 phones in just six short years—all before the age of 16.
+Now, do let me explain, because I had a parent in corporate who happened to work for a very popular mobile phone company at the time.
+After noticing that even the Mobile Phone Museum was missing some of the models I’ve owned, I started quickly second-guessing this nostalgic time in my life.
+It also made me question if a resurgence in this stylish tech is what we actually need right now.
+Recalling how streaming services took advantage of dedicated fans to inflate their subscription numbers during a global lockdown, the widespread hype surrounding nostalgia signals a much deeper societal craving.
+Mayka Castellano and Melina Meimaridis describe how nostalgia-baiting works as a lucrative marketing tactic in their essay on Netflix revivals by stating (1), “By transforming time into a returnable space, nostalgia allows individuals to relive moments from the past.
 It is a time management strategy in a context in which time seems increasingly elusive.
-In view of recent technological advances, this return has become apparently 'viable' and thus what began as an illness has developed into a profitable marketing resource, since 'selling a sweet image of the past brings big bucks.'"
-At an average of 2 and a half phones per year, I was practically an iPad kid 😵💫.
-Reviewing articles and old blog posts from the 2000s, people have been writing about society's rapid dependency on these devices for a long time, as well as the environmental and foreign crises resulting in these changes.
-Though this proved to me that I was not alone in my experience, it didn't exactly provide me with any comfort... but was nostalgia meant to be comforting?
+In view of recent technological advances, this return has become apparently ‘viable’ and thus what began as an illness has developed into a profitable marketing resource, since ‘selling a sweet image of the past brings big bucks.’”
+As fun as it would be, I do not want another wave like this for trendy phones.
+At an average of 2 and a half phones per year, I was practically an iPad kid.
+Reviewing articles and old blog posts from the 2000s, people have been writing about society’s rapid dependency on these devices for a long time, as well as the environmental and foreign crises resulting from these changes.
+Though this proved that I was not alone in my experience, it didn’t exactly provide me with any comfort... but was nostalgia meant to be comforting?

-Disclaimer: Trying to do this list in order, but I can't remember, so I'll be including announcement dates and do my best to remember when I owned what.
+Disclaimer: Trying to do this list in order, but I can’t remember.
+Therefore, I’ll be including announcement dates, and do my best to remember the order in which I owned each phone.

 1. LG MigoVX1000